-- (1) At least five days prior to commencing construction of required improvements the subdivider shall: - (a) Pay an inspection fee equal to 2% of the cost of the required improvements, or \$5,000, whichever amount is greater. - (b) Pay an inspection fee equal to the estimated cost of inspection by the Town Engineer and/or Public Services Director, if any; or - (c) Pay an inspection fee equal to the estimated cost of inspection by an engineer appointed by the Planning Board payable by check to the Town of Cumberland, Maine, stating the purpose of the fee. - (2) The subdivider shall notify the Town Manager, or his/her appointed designee, in writing of the time when he/she proposes to commence construction of such improvements so that the Town Manager can cause inspection to be made to assure that all municipal specifications and requirements shall be met during the construction of required improvements and utilities required by the Planning Board.
-Any amount in excess of actual cost shall be returned to the developer. - B. If the Town Manager or his/her appointed designee shall find, upon inspection of the improvements performed before expiration date of the performance bond, that any of the required improvements have not been constructed in accordance with plans and specifications filed by subdivider, he/she shall so report to the municipal officers, Code Enforcement Officer, and Planning Board.
-The Town Manager or his/her appointed designee shall then notify the subdivider and, if necessary, the bonding company and take all necessary steps to preserve the municipality's right under the bond.
-No plan shall be approved by the Planning Board as long as the subdivider is in default on a previously approved plan.
+(1) At least five days prior to commencing construction of required improvements the subdividerApplicant shall:

+(a) Pay an inspection fee equal to 2% of the cost of the required improvements, whichever amount is greater or actual costs of inspection required by the Town whichever amount is greater.

+(b) Pay an inspection fee equal to the estimated cost of inspection by the Town Engineer and/or Public Services Director, if any; or

+(c) Pay an inspection fee equal to the estimated cost of inspection by an engineer appointed by the Planning Board Board payable by check to the Town of Cumberland, Maine, stating the purpose of the fee.

+(2) The subdividerApplicant shall notify the Town Manager, or his/her appointed designee, in writing of the time when he/she proposes to commence construction of such improvements so that the Town Manager can cause inspection to be made to assure that all municipal specifications and requirements shall be met during the construction of required improvements and utilities required by the Planning Board Board.
+Any amount in excess of actual cost shall be returned to the developer.

+B. If the Town Manager or his/her appointed designee shall find, upon inspection of the improvements performed before expiration date of the performance bond, that any of the required improvements have not been constructed in accordance with plans and specifications filed by subdividerApplicant, he/she shall so report to the municipal officersTown Council, Code Enforcement Officer, and Planning Board Board.
+The Town Manager or his/her appointed designee shall then notify the subdividerApplicant and, if necessary, the bonding company and take all necessary steps to preserve the municipality's right under the bond.
+No plan shall be approved by the Planning Board Board as long as the subdividerApplicant is in default on a previously approved plan.

-C. If at any time before or during the construction of the required improvements it is demonstrated to the satisfaction of the Town Engineer or Town-appointed engineer that unforeseen conditions make it necessary or preferable to modify the location or design of such required improvements, the Town Engineer or Town-appointed engineer may authorize modifications, provided that these modifications are within the spirit and intent of the Planning Board's approval and do not extend to the waiver or substantial alteration of the function of any improvements required by the Board.
-The Town Engineer or Town-appointed engineer shall issue any authorization under this subsection in writing and shall transmit a copy of such authorization to the Planning Board at its next regular meeting.
+C. If at any time before or during the construction of the required improvements it is demonstrated to the satisfaction of the Town Engineer or Town-appointed engineer that unforeseen conditions make it necessary or preferable to modify the location or design of such required improvements, the Town Engineer or Town-appointed engineer may authorize modifications, provided that these modifications are within the spirit and intent of the Planning Board Board's approval and do not extend to the waiver or substantial alteration of the function of any improvements required by the BoardPlanning Board.
+The Town Engineer or Town-appointed engineer shall issue any authorization under this subsection in writing and shall transmit a copy of such authorization to the Planning Board Board at its next regular meeting.